-Tony Gambino is Vice Chair of Women for Women International’s Global Board of Directors.
-He currently serves as Co-chair of the Global Program Committee and is a member of the Global Revenue & Advancement Committee, the Executive Committee.
+Tony Gambino is Board Member At-Large for Women for Women International’s Global Board of Directors.
+He currently serves as a member of the Global Program Committee, the Global Revenue & Advancement Committee, and the Executive Committee.

 Mr. Gambino is the Executive Director of the Panzi Foundation.
 An internationally recognized expert on the Great Lakes Region of Africa, Mr. Gambino provides leadership and guidance to nonpartisan institutions, foundations, and advocates.
 He brings 25 years of leadership experience in international development and foreign policy to support initiatives that promote stability, democracy, and human development.

 Throughout his career, Mr. Gambino has worked to educate policy-makers and the general public on the opportunities and investment needs of the developing world.
 Drawing on his experience that began as a Peace Corps Volunteer, Mr. Gambino’s work has been guided by a deep commitment to supporting initiatives that improve the quality of life of the most vulnerable women and men in conflict zones.

 Mr. Gambino has held several leadership positions, including Special Advisor in the Office of the Under Secretary of State for Global Affairs at the Department of State and as the Public Policy Director at InterAction.
 His work and writing has been published by the Council on Foreign Relations and the World Bank, and his analysis on the implications of current events in Africa have appeared in the New York Times, BBC, PBS, Christian Science Monitor, Huffington Post, Politico, CNN, and other media outlets.